Hinduism in Guyana

-Hinduism in Guyana is the religion of about 24.8% of the population in 2012.
+Hinduism in Guyana is the religion of about 31.0% of the population in 2021.
 This makes Guyana the country with the highest percentage of Hindu residents in the Western Hemisphere.

 History

 After the 1833 Slavery Abolition Act in the British Empire, the need for labour led to the recruitment of Indians in Guyana and other British West Indian territories.
 Upon arrival, the new workers had to adapt to the extreme tropical conditions, along with their new contracts and working conditions.
 Between 1835 and 1918, 341,600 indentured labourers were imported into British Guyana from India.

 From 1852, Christian missionaries attempted to convert East Indians during the indentured servitude period, but this was met with little success.
-In response to Christian proselytizing, Hindu priests and monks began administering spiritual rites to all Hindus.
+In response to Christian proselytizing, Hindu priests, called pandits, began administering spiritual rites to all Hindus.
+During this time, there was a lack of a central place to practice Hinduism.
+Thus, many Hindus would carry on tradition through, singing bhajans, and the retelling of scriptures, such as the Ramcharitmanas.

+As Indians came to Guyana from many parts of India, many languages came with them.
+However, over time, this morphed in to a common dialect, known as Guyanese Creole, with many words from the Indian languages that influenced the common dialect.
+However, now, during Hindu practices, such as in mandirs, Sanskrit is often spoken during prayer.

 In the late 1940s, reform movements caught the attention of many Guyanese Hindus.
 In 1910, Arya Samaj arrived in Guyana.
+Other notable Hindu groups in Guyana include the South Indian-rooted Kali followers, the Bramha Kumaris, and the followers of the Śiva Nārāyaṇa movement.
+The most widely followed form of Hindu worship, based on North Indian practices, is Sanathana Dharma.